Alcoholism in rural Australia: The National Preventative Health Taskforce

-The National Alliance for Action on Alcohol (NAAA)
+The National Alliance for Action on Alcohol

 This national organisation was formed to raise awareness of healthy practice in Australia, particularly in rural regions, and simultaneously improve its policies to reduce alcohol harm and consumption in these areas.
-The strategy has implemented an ‘Alcohol Policy Scorecard’ across Australia, which tracks and benchmarks all state governments' movement of attempting to prevent and reduce harm that has been facilitated by significant alcohol consumption.
-However, in 2018 the NAAA stated that the NSW Government's drug and alcohol strategy has still not been finalised, unlike in the Northern Territory which has made significant progress of reducing alcohol-facilitated harm by 68% since implementing the ‘Alcohol Harm Minimisation Action Plan’.
+The strategy has implemented an "Alcohol Policy Scorecard" across Australia, which tracks and benchmarks all state governments' movement of attempting to prevent and reduce harm that has been facilitated by significant alcohol consumption.
+However, in 2018 the alliance stated that the Northwest Territory government's drug and alcohol strategy has still not been finalised, unlike in the Northern Territory which has made significant progress of reducing alcohol-facilitated harm by 68% since implementing the "Alcohol Harm Minimisation Action Plan".

 Effective interventions

 Apart from the many preventative strategies that the Australian government has implemented to reduce alcohol misuse in rural Australia, there are also a number of programs that can assist with this reduction.
 Such interventions include "partial or complete bans on promotion of alcohol, measures to reduce drink driving, and targeted advice in the primary care setting".